 Must-Check Before Departure

 • Brakes: If brake pad wear exceeds 50%, replace before departure — the Nu River 72 Bends' continuous descent consumes brakes beyond imagination.
+New pads bed in over the first 200km, so replace them in Chengdu, not at the last town.

 Core High-Altitude Driving Techniques

 • Black-ice curves: When temperature is below 5°C, tunnel entrances/exits, bridge surfaces, and shaded curves will have black ice.
 Reduce entry speed to below 20; don't brake mid-curve.
+If the rear steps out, steer into the slide, don't fight it.

 🎒 Practical Checklist: 318 Vehicle Essentials